 The majority (though not all) of the Cham Towers are built on hilltops and along the coast.
 They are most often made with red bricks placed together without mortar.
 Cham Towers were decorated with Hindu iconography, including the elements mentioned above.

 To date, 25 Champa tower sites have been identified.
 Archaeologists speculate that there are many more to be discovered along inland rivers leading away from their native coastal areas.
-However, Cham Towers have a long history of being torn down and their brick repurpose for other structures.
+However, Cham Towers have a long history of being torn down and their bricks repurposed for other structures.

 Islam in Champa